-From 1 April 2017 all non-domestic (business) properties in Scotland were provided with new rateable values.
-The revaluation meant that some businesses experienced an increase in their rates bills.
-The Scottish Government recognised that some business sectors had experienced significant increases and introduced a Transitional Relief scheme in 2017 to 2018 to cap the increases at 12.5 per cent from the 2016 to 2017 charge (14.75 percent when adjusted for the Retail Price Index figure).
+From 1 April 2017 all non-domestic (business) properties in Scotland were given new rateable values.
+The revaluation meant that some businesses experienced a significant increase in their rates bills.
+The Scottish Government introduced a Transitional Relief scheme to limit the impact of the increases from the amount charged in 2016 to 2017.
+This relief applies mainly to the hospitality sector.

-The Transitional Relief scheme mainly applies to the hospitality sector and is application based.
+The Transitional Relief scheme is application based.
 You can download an Application form or an Information Leaflet from the 'Related Downloads' section of this page.

 From 1 April 2017 Shooting Rights became liable for Non-Domestic Rates.
 However, the majority of ratepayers are eligible to apply for rates relief under the existing Small Business Bonus Scheme.
 More details of this rates relief scheme is available in the Business Rates - Reductions section of this webpage.